Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 Remember that the goal of this project isn't to replace an existing testing framework, or even to try to do that.

+Except for `org.example.demo`, everything in `com.example` and `org.example` is
+meant to be exercises.
+Finished classes in those packages are not meant to be checked in.